-This is a more precise and statement about the project goals which was already in the overview.
-It also should explain the cost/benefit technical goals and competitive goals of the project.
+This is a more precise statement about the project goals which was already in the overview.
+It also should explain the cost/benefit, technical goals and competitive goals of the project.

 - General approach

-It includes a managerial and technical strategy to the work.
-The managerial strategy is describing any deviation from the existing approach to conducting the work such as hiring subcontractors.
-The technical approach describes how project fit with existing technology of the organization.
+It indicates managerial and technical strategy to the work.
+The managerial strategy describes deviation from the existing approach of conducting the work such as hiring subcontractors.
+The technical approach describes how the project fits with existing technology of the organization.

 - Contractual aspect